Note

 -prefixed tags are evaluated in alphabetical order and those that exceed the limit are ignored.
 If allx_

--prefixed tags are ignored and the count is till over the limit, the remaining tags are evaluated in alphabetical order and those that exceed the limit are ignored. - Tag keys and values can contain only characters from the ISO 8859-1 (latin1) set.
-Tags containing other characters are ignored.
+-prefixed tags are ignored and the count is till over the limit, the remaining tags are evaluated in alphabetical order and those that exceed the limit are ignored. - Tag keys and values can only contain letters, spaces, numbers, or the characters

 - If the cluster's custom tags conflict with a pool's custom tags, the cluster can't be created.